fb55/htmlparser2/README.md

 # htmlparser2

-The remainder of this README, with the exception of the (ERB)[#ERB] section, is copy-and-pasted from [htmlparser2](https://github.com/fb55/htmlparser2).
+The remainder of this README, with the exception of the [Parsing ERB](#parsing-erb) section, is copy-and-pasted from [htmlparser2](https://github.com/fb55/htmlparser2).

 A live demo of `htmlparser2` is available [here](https://astexplorer.net/#/2AmVrGuGVJ).